 One Popular Way To Fix This: Don’t try to be sneaky with your website backlinking!
 We preach quality over quantity at 30 Degrees North.
 If you think that your SEO rankings are being compromised because of excessive link building, remove those backlinks at the source.
 Or you can ask Google to disavow those links using their “Disavow Links” tool.

-Let’s say you’ve successfully implemented an SEO strategy that drives relevant traffic to your website.
+Let’s say you’ve successfully implemented an SEO plan that drives relevant traffic to your website.

 You need to continually optimize your website and content in order to keep your domain competitive.

 Google’s algorithm is built and maintained to serve the most relevant content to its users.
 If you don’t update your content, manage both your internal and external link-building strategy or simply stay in touch with Google’s algorithm updates, you could see your search rankings for important keywords start to slide.

 That’s why, in addition to staying on top of industry trends and Google’s latest updates, you should have a good way to measure the output of your SEO strategy.

 This way you can spot sudden and/or dramatic changes in organic sessions, conversion rates, new vs. returning sessions, and other important metrics that act as indicators for when things are going well or perhaps need to be addressed.